hym0405/CAMII/README.md

 Tools for plate image analysis and morphology-guided colony selection (Examples can be found in ./example)

-Huang, Y., Sheth U. R., Zhao, S., Cohen, L., Dabaghi, K., Moody, T., Sun Y., Ricaurte D., Richardson M., Velez-Cortes F., Blazejewski T., Kaufman A., Ronda C., and Wang H. H., High-throughput microbial culturomics using automation and machine learning.
+Reference: Huang, Y., Sheth U. R., Zhao, S., Cohen, L., Dabaghi, K., Moody, T., Sun Y., Ricaurte D., Richardson M., Velez-Cortes F., Blazejewski T., Kaufman A., Ronda C., and Wang H. H., High-throughput microbial culturomics using automation and machine learning.
 GitHub. https://github.com/hym0405/CAMII (2023).

 We have tested these scripts on Linux and MacOS.